PSBP-Library/psbp-library.github.io/index.md

 A computation may, or may not, *describe* performing side effects along the way.

-## Basic computational capabilities
+## Basic computing capabilities

-The *basic* computational capabilities are
+The *basic* computing capabilities are

 - *resulting*
 - *binding*

-Computational capabilities have an *operational* nature.
+computing capabilities have an *operational* nature.

-They contribute to *performing computations*
+Computing is about *performing computations*

-Performing computations generalizes *evaluating expressions*.
+Computing generalizes *evaluation* which is about *evaluating expressions*.

 ## `Resulting`